IBM/merlin-docs/docs/workshop/02_start.md

 <!-- div:left-panel -->

+Verify the following information has been provided to you:
+* VPN User information
-* URL to Merlin landing page will be provided to you.
+* URL to Merlin landing page
-* Merlin userid and password will be provided to you.
+* Merlin userid and password

 <!-- div:right-panel -->

+First download the VPN client, configure it, and establish a VPN connection.
+Then proceed to the Merlin landing page URL.

 ![](02/connect.png)